bsmith89/longev-mgen/doc/submission.md

 Of particular interest is a PUL encoding proteins with GH97, CBM20, and CBM69 domains, all of which have documented activity on starch [@Naumoff2005; @Boraston2004].
-While the only outer-membrane
-localized hydrolase in this PUL is a GH66, and members of this family have characterized activity on the alpha-1,6 linkages between glucose monomers in dextran [@Kim2012], it is plausible that this PUL can be repurposed and confers some ability to grow on starch.
+While the only OM-localized hydrolase in this PUL is a GH66, and members of this family have characterized activity on the alpha-1,6 linkages between glucose monomers in dextran [@Kim2012], it is plausible that this PUL can be repurposed and confers some ability to grow on starch.
 <!-- TODO: Figure out if [@Chaudet2016] show that the PUL in B.t. that is
 closely related to B2's putative starch PUL is active on starch.
 I don't THINK so.
 I think it's a different PUL.
 How to reference this study?
 -->

-In addition, a gene encoding a SusA homolog was identified in B1-A, B1-B, and B2 but in none of the non-responders.
+Most compellingly, a gene family encoding a SusA homolog was identified in B1-A, B1-B, and B2 but in none of the non-responders, presenting the best case for a single enzyme that can confer a growth advantage in ACA treated mice.
 While it is unclear how
 expression of this important component of starch utilization might be regulated, given that it is not located in a PUL in any of the